-(CNN) -- Here's a look at what you need to know about the Eiffel Tower in Paris.
+Here's some background information about the Eiffel Tower in Paris.

-1889 - The Eiffel Tower was built for the Universal Exposition celebrating the centenary of the French Revolution and as a tribute to French industry and science.
+1889 - The Eiffel Tower is built for the Universal Exposition celebrating the centenary of the French Revolution and as a tribute to French industry and science.

-March 31, 1889 - Opening day, the flag of France is placed atop the third level by Eiffel to the sound of a 21 canon salute.
+March 31, 1889 - Opening day.
+The French flag of France is placed atop the third level by Eiffel to the sound of a 21 canon salute.

-1930 - Until the construction of the Chrysler Building in New York by William Van Allen, the Eiffel Tower was the tallest building in the world.
+1930 - Until the construction of the Chrysler Building in New York by William Van Allen, the Eiffel Tower is the tallest building in the world.